OriginProtocol/origin/DEVELOPMENT.md

 - Select the Origin Testnet from the network selection in MetaMask.
 - To receive Ethereum to transact on this network visit our faucet at `https://faucet.dev.originprotocol/eth?code=decentralize` and enter your wallet address.

+You can view the state of the network at https://testnet.originprotocol.com/.

 ### Other settings

 The DApp includes a settings page at `http://localhost:3000/settings` which is useful if you want to switch individual services, e.g. use a different Web3 provider or atteestation server.